0xAX/asm/content/asm_2.md

         push 8
         ;; Push the seventh argument on the stack push 7
-        ;; Push the sixth argument on the stack mov r9d, 6
+        ;; Push the sixth argument to the r9d register mov r9d, 6
-        ;; Push the fifth argument on the stack mov r8d, 5
+        ;; Push the fifth argument to the r8d register mov r8d, 5
-        ;; Push the fourth argument on the stack mov ecx, 4
+        ;; Push the fourth argument to the exc register mov ecx, 4
-        ;; Push the third argument on the stack mov edx, 3
+        ;; Push the third argument to the edx register mov edx, 3
-        ;; Push the second argument on the stack mov esi, 2
+        ;; Push the second argument to the esi register mov esi, 2
-        ;; Push the first argument on the stack mov edi, 1
+        ;; Push the first argument to the edi register mov edi, 1
         ;; Call the function `foo`
         call foo